TADA! Youth Theater: History

 The ensemble performs three pre-professional musicals a year, open to the public.
 Members also receive free vocal, acting, and dance training.
-Several TADA! participants of the ensemble have gained publicity since participating in the program, including Amar Ramasar, Josh Peck, Kerry Washington, Azealia Banks, Jordan Peele, Ricki Lake, and Mizuo Peck.
+Several TADA! participants of the ensemble have gained publicity since participating in the program, including Amar Ramasar, Josh Peck, Kerry Washington, Azealia Banks, Jordan Peele, Ricki Lake, Mizuo Peck and AJR.
 The education programs offer classes to children.
 Included in the education department are outreach programs, which provide classes at schools in boroughs other than Manhattan.